jordanburke/angular-help-overlay/README.md

 events being passed are the original chardin.js event objects.

 Note: The chardin.js attributes will not work on elements that get replaced at compile time, particularly those that are angular directives with replace:true.
-The workaround for this is to enclose the directive with a simple html wrapper element (e.g., <span> or a <div>) with the chardin.js attributes on it.
+The workaround for this is to enclose the directive with a simple html wrapper element (e.g., ```HTML <span> or a <div>```) with the chardin.js attributes on it.

 The example folder contains a modified example of the original chardin.js (i.e., minus the image animate).